 Subsidy tickets are released separately from other sales.
 There is an application process involved that is posted about on the main page.

 The subsidy ticket sale start on: date TBD.

 If subsidy tickets have sold out.
 There will be a wait list established, but no guarantee there will be more tickets released for this year’s event

 Can I transfer a subsidy ticket to someone else if I cannot go to Otherworld?

 No. Subsidy tickets are non-transferable.
 If you realize that you are no longer able to attend, please request a refund directly through Eventbrite.
 You can find instructions on requesting a refund through this link.

 What is your refund policy?

-You have until June 2nd, 2022 at 11:59pm to request a refund.
+You have until May 31, 2024 at 11:59pm to request a refund.
 After that time, refunds will be officially closed.
-We have implemented this policy, as we are allowing participants to register on a waitlist if tickets are sold out.
+We have implemented this policy to allow participants to register on a waitlist if tickets are sold out.

 Once a refund is issued, that ticket will be offered to the next person on the waitlist automatically.
 However, we want to make sure that those on the waitlist have enough time to plan for Otherworld if a ticket becomes available to them.

-Although refunds are unavailable after June 2nd, ticket transfers are available right up until the gates open on Thursday June 8th at 11am, as the process is self serve.
+Although refunds are unavailable after May 31, ticket transfers are available right up until the gates open on Thursday June 6 at Time TBD, as the process is self serve.
 Please see the above link about ticket transfers for details on how to transfer tickets yourself.